Wilkes-Barre Area High School: Consolidation of previous high schools

 In the 2010s, the Wilkes-Barre school district entertained various plans to reduce its schools by consolidation.
 The current schools were deemed inadequate or unsafe, with high costs to repair.
-By 2018, the school board had solidified plans for construction of a new high school to server the entire district, at a cost of $121 million.
+By 2018, the school board had solidified plans for construction of a new high school to serve the entire district, at a cost of $121 million.
 Construction of a stadium was later added to the plans.

 Construction

 Several locations were entertained for a site of the new high school, including existing school sites, the Murray Complex, and a former coal mining site known as the Pagnotti Site.
 After the zoning board denied the district's request to build a combined school at the site of Coughlin High School, the school board decided to purchase the Pagnotti Site in Plains, Pennsylvania.
-Preparation of the site began by the start of Spring 2021, with ground-breaking for construction in April 2019.
-Changes were needed to the roads and sidewalks leading to the site.
-The school was ready for the 2021–2022 school year.
+The school was ready for the 2021–2022 school year, and opened with four principals and two thousand students.

 Consolidation criticism

-Groups were against a merger for a number of reasons.
-Early criticism was aimed at consolidation efforts in general.
+Groups were against a merger for a number of reasons, and early criticism was aimed at consolidation efforts in general.
 Opponents disagreed with estimates to repair the existing schools and the costs of a new school, and noted negative effects of moving to a single high school, including increased reliance on bussing and decreased community engagement.
 After the selection of the high school's location, criticism also included concerns about the health and safety of building a high school on coal ash over a former coal mine.
-The 2018 elections for school board members saw candidates expressing whether they supported or wanted to halt the merger.
-The board expressed that the new school would be safe and worth the costs.

-Opening

-The high school opened for the 2021–2022 school year with four principals and two thousand students.

-Academics

 Extracurriculars

 Due to declining participation in sports, the district merged the sports programs for the 2019 school year, prior to the construction of the new high school.
 Based on input from students and employees, the district voted for Wolfpack to be mascot of the consolidated sports programs.
 The Wolfpack's first game as a team was football in August 2019.

+The basketball team won their PIAA District 2 championship in 2020.